-When it comes to FP&A forecasting, most companies base their long-range forecasts on static planning processes, rather than more relevant, dynamic plans that reflect the complexities of the business.
-Relying on a forecast that doesn’t enable continuous monitoring of company performance, instead of implementing a modern, rolling forecast approach, is like using an old-school road map to guide you on a cross-country trip.
+When it comes to FP&A forecasting, most companies base their long-range forecasts on static planning processes, rather than more relevant, dynamic rolling forecasts that reflect the complexities of the business.
+Relying on a projection that doesn’t enable continuous monitoring of company performance, instead of implementing a modern, rolling forecast approach, is like using an old-school road map to guide you on a cross-country trip.
 Why use a paper map when you can get to your destination worry-free with a car GPS system?

 Rolling forecasts—forecasts typically updated on a quarterly or monthly basis—can be a game changer.
 They allow organizations to better align with their strategy, perform more-effective business analysis, and derive greater ongoing value from their budgeting and planning processes.
 Rolling forecasts make organizations nimbler, able to seize potential opportunities, or better prepared for upcoming roadblocks.

-Rolling toward a more strategic focus for FP&A
+Rolling (forecasts) toward a more strategic focus for FP&A

 There is an increasing expectation that strategic guidance—which can be generated through rolling forecasts—emanates from the FP&A team.
 An Adaptive Insights CFO Indicator report affirmed that need.
 The survey found that CFOs expect that time spent by the FP&A team on strategic tasks will double by 2020—growing from 11-25% today to 25-50%.

 Furthermore, CFOs are looking for their teams to develop the technical and strategic capabilities that support executing approaches such as rolling forecasts.
 According to the CFO Indicator survey, if the FP&A team could improve only one skill, 29% of CFOs want that skill to be dashboard design and report building, 25% want it to be predictive analytics capabilities, and 19% want strategic modeling of what-if scenarios.